Sbussiso/sourcebox-packman/README.md

 ### Code Packs:

-- local files
+- Local files
-- github projects
+- Github projects
-- used in DeepQuery Code
+- Used in DeepQuery Code

 ### Best choice for coding projects